Production of muons from heavy-flavour hadron decays at high transverse momentum in Pb-Pb collisions at $\sqrt{s_{\rm

 The inclusive muon yields in Pb--Pb collisions at \fivenn{} are corrected for detector acceptance and detection efficiencies ($A\times\epsilon$) using the procedure described in previous publications~\cite{Abelev:2012qh,Acharya:2019mky}.
-In peripheral collisions, $A\times\epsilon$ amounts to about $90\%$ with almost no $\pT$ dependence in the region of interest for MSL-triggered events, while for MSH-triggered events the $A\times\epsilon$ increases with $\pT$ with a saturation at a value close to $90\%$ for $\pT > 14$~\GeVc.
+In peripheral collisions, $A\times\epsilon$ amounts to about $90\%$ with almost no $\pT$ dependence in the region of interest for MSL-triggered events, while for MSH-triggered events the $A\times\epsilon$ increases with $\pT$ from 75\% at $\pT$ = 7~GeV/$c$ towards a plateau at a value close to $90\%$ for $\pT > 14$~\GeVc.
 The dependence of the trigger and tracking efficiency on the detector occupancy is determined by embedding simulated muons from heavy-flavour hadron decays in measured MB Pb--Pb events.
 A decrease in the efficiency of $6\%$ from peripheral (\cent{60}{80}) to central (\cent{0}{10}) collisions, independent of $\pT$ is observed.